PERSUASION

 Its purpose is, “to think and speak rightly” (id., 36).

-The rhetoric of persuasive communication and the rhetoric focusing on the quality of expression have been opposed as primary vs. secondary rhetoric (Kennedy 1999), or extrinsic vs. intrinsic rhetoric (Kienpointner 2003).
-We can also speak of an introverted rhetoric, focusing on the quality of an expression based on intellectual rigor and depth of feeling.
-Extroverted, communicative rhetoric strives to be eloquent, while introverted rhetoric requires an alternative concept of style.
+The rhetoric of persuasive communication and the rhetoric that focuses on the quality of expression have been contrasted as primary vs. secondary rhetoric (Kennedy 1999), or extrinsic vs. intrinsic rhetoric (Kienpointner 2003).
+We can also speak of an introverted rhetoric, which focuses on the quality of an expression based on intellectual rigor and depth of feeling.
+Extroverted, communicative rhetoric strives for eloquence, while introverted rhetoric requires an alternative concept of style.

-Note that this distinction does not correspond to the distinction forwarded in the 1960s, between a restricted rhetoric opposed to a general rhetoric.
-Likewise, it has nothing to do with the distinction between rhetoric of arguments and rhetoric of figures.
-S. Rhetoric.
+Note that this distinction does not correspond to the distinction advanced in the 1960s, between restricted rhetoric and general rhetoric.
+Nor does it correspond to the distinction between the rhetoric of arguments and the rhetoric of figures. see rhetoric.

-Introverted rhetoric is a rhetoric whose communicative and interactional dimensions, hence persuasiveness, are weakened, but which nevertheless remains an argumentative rhetoric.
-La Bruyère expresses as follows the concept of such a rhetoric having abdicated eloquence and persuasion:
+Introverted rhetoric is a rhetoric whose communicative and interactional dimensions, and thus its persuasiveness, are weakened, but which nevertheless remains an argumentative rhetoric.
+La Bruyère expresses the concept of such a rhetoric, which has renounced eloquence and persuasion, as follows:

 We must only endeavor to think and speak justly ourselves, without aiming to bring others over to our Taste and Sentiments; that would be too great an enterprise.
 (La Bruyère, [Of Works of Genius], [1688])2